I'm Pregnant—What Should I Do Next?

 4. Get Prenatal Vitamins

-Women trying to get pregnant might already be taking a prenatal vitamin, but those who were surprised by a pregnancy should start taking it immediately.
+Women trying to get pregnant might already be taking a prenatal vitamin, but those who were surprised by pregnancy should start taking it immediately.
 It’s important for mommy to replenish what baby is taking from her, and baby needs them to grow and develop.

 Is There a Difference Between Multivitamins and Prenatal Vitamins?